Examining patients with learning disabilities

 - details of referral to another practitioner

-- information on agencies that may be able to provide further advice or support, and
+- information on agencies that may be able to provide further advice or support

-- advice on spectacle wear, copied, with the patient’s consent, to other relevant professionals involved in their care and to staff at a college or day centre that the patient attends.
+- advice on wearing spectacles, copied, with the patient’s consent, to other relevant professionals involved in their care and to staff at a college or day centre that the patient attends.

 See section on Safeguarding children and vulnerable adults.

-SeeAbility has various resources on eye health, sight tests, wearing glasses, eye conditions and eye operations that are useful to the optometrist, the patient and their carers.
+SeeAbility has various resources on eye health, sight tests, wearing glasses, eye conditions and eye operations that are useful to the optometrist, the patient and their carers [Accessed 18 Nov 2020][